Q&A: As Inflation Surges, New Business Strategies Emerge

 The pandemic and the supply chain disruptions stemming from the war in Ukraine have heightened economic uncertainty around the world.
 One effect of this increased volatility and scarcity of goods is rising prices.
 Inflation has impacted nearly every aspect of daily life for consumers and businesses.
 The situation is particularly volatile in certain parts of South America, where Argentina’s inflation rate is 58 percent and rising.

 Even as many countries struggle with this problem, businesses, insurers and financial advisers are identifying ways to adapt and persevere.
-Franco Di Lucca, Chief Executive of Aon’s South Cone — a region that includes Chile, Argentina, Uruguay, Paraguay and Bolivia — recently spoke to James Platt, Chief Operating Officer at Aon, about perspective and strategy in an inflationary environment.
+Franco Di Lucca, Head of Aon’s South Cone — a region that includes Chile, Argentina, Uruguay, Paraguay and Bolivia — recently spoke to James Platt, Chief Operating Officer at Aon, about perspective and strategy in an inflationary environment.
 The following is an edited version of their conversation in which Di Lucca shares how Aon is helping clients navigate these challenges through agility and better decisions.
 You can listen to the full conversation in the On Aon Podcast.

 Q: What has been your experience with inflation [in Argentina]?
 Can you describe the situation?